fibo/5m/README.md

 ## Annotated source

-Store data in a namespaced buffer, as well as last time data was write and when is current time for a given namespace.
+Store data in a namespaced buffer, as well as its function to flush data.

     var buffer = {}
+    var flush = {}

+Store last time data was write and when is current time for a given namespace.

     var lastWrite = {}
     var now = {}